krawaller/kranium/docs/site/site.md

 #Installation

-Installing Kranium is very straightforward if you have NodeJS and its package manager NPM installed.
-If you do, install the Kranium command line tool by running `npm install kranium -g` in your terminal.
+Installing Kranium <del>is very straightforward if you have NodeJS and its package manager NPM installed.
+If you do, install the Kranium command line tool by running `npm install kranium -g` in your terminal.</del> will be very straightforward once public.
+For now, you'll have to download a snapshot of the repo and install it manually.
+This is how:

 If you don't, you'll first have to install NodeJS and NPM using any of the installation instructions found [here](http://example.com) before following the previous paragraph.